bikeshaving/crank/website/guides/10-custom-renderers.md

 By default, this method will throw a `Not Implemented` error, so custom renderers should always implement this method.

-By default, escape returns the same string that was passed in.

 ### Renderer.prototype.patch
 ```ts
 patch(